BinjuGit/A2-Binju-21914721/README.md

 #Assignment A
 Task 1- User Interface Changes
-1. Change the button label from contact component from "Delete" to "Delete Contact" I changed the text in Contact.js, line 40
+1. Change the button label from contact component from "Delete" to "Delete Contact".

+I changed the text in Contact.js, line 40
 ![alt text](image.png)

 2. Change the button label in phone component from "Add" to e.g "Add Choiru's Phone".

 For this, I changed the code in NewPhone.js, line 36
 ![alt text](image-1.png)

 3. Change the placeholder text "Name" with input type text into a drop-down menu with 4 categories.

 I changed the syntax in NewPhone.js, line 34
 ![alt text](image-5.png)

 4. In the <tr> element of the table, change the label "Name" to "Phone Type".

 I changed the text in PhoneList.js, line 14
 ![alt text](image-4.png)